moniquedsilva/moniquedsilva/README.md

 - ⚡ Fun fact: ...
 -->

+hello
-Olá.
-Sou Monique Santos, estudante de Ciência da Computação na Universidade Federal da Bahia (UFBA) :mortar_board:.
+I'm Monique Silva, Computer Science student at the Universidade Federal da Bahia (UFBA) 🎓.

-Atualmente sou voluntária na InfoJr UFBA - Empresa Júnior de Informática da UFBA, onde sou desenvolvedora Front-End e membro da diretoria de Gestão e Pessoas. :green_heart:

-Tenho trabalhado com o desenvolvimento de websites usando as tecnologias web mais recentes, criação da interface de acordo com o protótipo e adepta das boas práticas na programação.
+I am currently a volunteer at InfoJr UFBA, where I am a Front-End developer and member of Management and People. 💚

+I have been working with web development using the latest technologies, creating the interface according to the prototype and following good programming practices.

 Skills: :computer:
 - HTML, CSS, Javascript